SharmaSaurav/Venotify/README.md

 # Venotify
 Remember how frustating it is when you missed some of the coolest events that you definetly wanted to be part of.
-Venotify aimssolve that problem for you as it will remind you of all the events and workshops happening in your college.
+Venotify aims to solve that problem for you as it will remind you of all the events and workshops happening in your college.